-Network providers will receive training in the area of charitable choice at minimum once every two years.
-Training may be provided by the RBHA or other source, with documentation of training kept at the RBHA and made available to DBH upon request.
+Network providers will receive training in charitable choice at minimum once every two years.
+Training may be provided by the RBHA or another source, with documentation of training kept at the RBHA and made available to DBH upon request.
 The RBHA will ensure that each network provider has received training within the time period.